Peeradech-Phola/pinecone_upsert_retriever/README.md

 ---

-# Pinecone Data Processing and Export Project 🚀
+# Pinecone Upsert Retriever Project 🚀

 This project integrates Python with **Pinecone** for efficient data processing, supports exporting results to **Excel**, **CSV**, and **PDF**, and ensures compatibility with **Thai text** through Thai font integration.